Good, Bad, And Ugly Nigerian Adverts

 PIDGIN COLUMN: (new)

-Na eny tin wey I want, na im I go dey talk for this column.
+Na eny tin wey I want, na im I go dey talk for dis column.
 I sorry for una wey no dey fit read pidgin inglish.
-I also know say I no too dey coded for this pidgin inglish, so anybody wey wan helep me re-rite this column for beta pidgin dey free to rite am, com send am to me for my email wey dey for the nyash of this page.
+I also know say I no too dey coded for this pidgin inglish, so anybody wey wan helep me re-rite this column for beta pidgin dey free to rite am, com send am to me for my email wey dey for the nyash of dis page.

-My pipple, e go better (na poor man praya be that).
+My pipple, e go better (na poor man praya be dat).
 Instead say make we die, make God give us powa, make we continue to dey struggle and to dey hustle, at least if we no see seat for molue, we fit still join de 99 wey dey stand.

 Welcome To Nigeria.

-Re: Good, Bad, And Ugly Nigerian Adverts
+Re: Good, Bad, And Ugly Nigerian Adverts by samuelanya(m): 7:32am On Oct 29, 2006

 Advert Medium: TV